Easy Recipe For Quinoa Salad

 I love salads, and I don’t just throw that word around loosely.
 More specifically, this quinoa is one of my absolute favorites.

-is light, full of flavor, nutritious, refreshing but more importantly… easy to put it together.
-As if that was great enough, this recipe is also allergy-friendly, gluten-free and kids love it, making it a great salad for basically everyone!
+is light, full of flavor, nutritious, refreshing with fresh flavor but more importantly… easy to put it together.
+As if that was great enough, this recipe is also allergy-friendly and gluten-free, and kids love it, making it a great salad for basically everyone!

-If I were to describe this salad in one word though, I would call it versatile.
-If you are someone that craves a savory breakfast, then this recipe is about to be your best friend and satisfy all of your savory grain bowl desires.
+If I were to describe this salad in one word, though, I would call it versatile.
+If you are someone that craves a savory breakfast, then this simple salad recipe is about to be your best friend and satisfy all of your savory grain bowl desires.
 Oops, I pretty much just describe myself.
-I’m a big fan of savory, low sugar, higher fat and protein packed nutrients for breakfast.
+I’m a big fan of savory, low-sugar, higher-fat, and protein-packed nutrients for breakfast.

 Quinoa salad:

-is excellent for lunch and dinner too.
-If you are someone that likes to eat with their hands rather than a fork, quinoa is excellent in a wrap also.
+is a delicious salad, excellent for lunch and dinner too.
+Also, great for next day leftover breakfast or lunch.
+If you are someone who likes to eat with their hands rather than a fork, quinoa is excellent in a wrap, too.

-If I use this salad recipe for dinner, I absolutely love adding even more protein into the mix with fiber-packed beans.
-Serve it over arugula with grilled sockeye salmon, balsamic dressing and voila–a delicious nutrient packed dinner just like that.
+If I use this salad recipe for dinner, I absolutely love adding even more protein (quinoa is a complete protein- containing all essential amino acids)) into the mix with fiber-packed beans or more of the good fat like kalamata olives or feta cheese.
+Serve it over arugula with grilled sockeye salmon, balsamic dressing, and voila–a delicious nutrient-packed dinner just like that.

 I know the idea of Quinoa seems weird.
 It is awkward to say, and it looks a bit odd, but people usually are pleasantly surprised when they actually try it and end up really liking it.
 I love being the person that serves someone quinoa for the first time.